All Episodes

 He's just trying to connect to people here.

-Is being a little self-deprecating.
+He's being a little self-deprecating.

-But this is uh phoniness.
+But this is phoniness.

 This next night, this is a blatant, phony, classic illustration of arrogance on parade.

-Mr. L. Perfecto, turnbull and asser shirts.
+John Kerry, the Boston Brahmin, Mr. L. Perfecto, turnbull and asser shirts.

 You know what distinguishes a turnbull and asser shirt?

-They have three buttons on the uh cuff.
+They have three buttons on the cuff.

 Takes you three times as long to get dressed.

-He had three buttons on the cuff.
+You have three buttons on the cuff.

-I've had one turn bull and asser shirt.
+I've had one turnbull and asser shirt.

 At any rate, can I get me a hunting license here?